-- (a) General Rule.
-Students must register for and complete all required courses at the time scheduled and within the division in which they are enrolled. - (b) First Year Courses.
+- (a).
+General Rule.
+Students must register for and complete all required courses at the time scheduled and within the division in which they are enrolled. - (b).
+First Year Courses.
 First-year, full-time students take courses in the day division.
-First-year, part-time students normally take courses in the evening division.
+First-year, part-time students normally take courses in the evening division, but may elect to take courses in the day division.
 All first-year students are automatically registered for all courses.
-The normal required part-time course load is nine (9) credits each semester except during the Summer session.
-The Associate Dean for Academic Affairs may allow exceptions for good cause shown. - (c) Full-Time Versus Part-Time Student Classification.
+The normal required part-time course load is nine (9 11) credits each semester except during the Summer session (5 6 credits).
+The Associate Dean for Academic Affairs may allow exceptions for good cause.

+(c).
+Full-Time Versus Part-Time Student Classification.
 Full-time students are required to remain full-time and are expected to finish their academic program in three (3) years.
-If a full-time student drops below the required course load during any semester, such student will automatically be classified as a part-time student and expected to complete the academic program in four (4) years.
-Full-time students may attend Summer sessions to stay on course, and may take up to six (6) credits of course work during the Summer session.
+Generally, if a full-time student drops below the required course load during any semester, such student will automatically be classified as a part-time student and expected to complete the academic program in four (4) years.
+But students may petition the Associate Dean for a one-semester variance.
+Full-time students may also (but are not required to) attend Summer sessions and may take up to six (6) credits of course work during the Summer session.
 The minimum academic load for a full-time student during the first year is fifteen (15) credits each semester.
 After the first year, twelve (12) credits of course work are required each semester.
-The normal full-time course load is twelve-fifteen (12-15) credits and may not exceed sixteen (16) credits per semester without the written permission of the Associate Dean.
+The normal full-time course load is twelve to sixteen (12 - 16) credits and may not exceed sixteen (16) credits per semester without the written permission of the Associate Dean.
+No student may take more than 17 credits in any semester.
+The minimum load for a part-time student is three credits (3).
+Part-time students should take 9-11 credits during the Fall and Spring semesters, and 5-6 credits in the summer.